 - The market price of the company’s stock

-- Overall description of the industry or industries in which the company is involved.
+- An overall description of the industry in which the company is involved.

 - MD&A of the business’s financial condition along with the results that the company has posted over the previous two years.